muffinresearch/payment-icons/README.md

 Note: This CLI is only relevant for development or maintenance purposes.

-* `yarn build` - creates minified SVG.
+* `yarn run build` - creates minified SVG.
-* `yarn publish` - builds the sprite and publishes it to github pages.
+* `yarn run publish` - builds the sprite and publishes it to github pages.

 ##  License